Bini (group): Athletics

-On June 23, 2024, Bini organized a five-kilometer fun run titled the "Bini Run" along Roxas Boulevard in Manila, attended by more than 6,000 participants.
-A second fun run was held in Alabang, Muntinlupa on January 19, 2025, and was attended by more than 7,000 runners.
+On June 23, 2024, Bini organized a five-kilometer fun run titled the "Bini Run" along Roxas Boulevard in Manila.
+A second fun run was held in Alabang, Muntinlupa, on January 19, 2025, and was attended by more than 7,000 runners.
 Another iteration of the Bini Run was held in Iloilo City on October 11, 2025, with more than 2,000 runners in attendance.
 The Iloilo government described the event as a moment where "grace meets culture".

 Endorsements

 Since their debut, Bini has been on several endorsement deals, reflecting their broad appeal and influence, especially among Gen Z consumers.
 In September 2022, Bini unveiled their collaboration with cosmetic brand Maybelline by releasing their promotional single "Made for All".

 In February 2023, Bini was unveiled as the new ambassador of the feminine hygiene brand Modess, teaming up for a menstrual campaign.
 In July of the same year, the group became the ambassador of the snack brand Super Crunch, releasing a full-track promotional single titled "Super Crush".

 In March 2024, Bini became one of the ambassadors of Samsung for their new Galaxy A series.
 On April 13 and 14, the group participated in Samsung's promotional event at SM North EDSA Annex in Quezon City, and in its Samsung Galaxy AI Festival in Bonifacio Global City in Taguig on July 13.

 The supermarket chain Puregold also announced its collaboration with the group.
 Puregold released a music video for their new promotional song "Nasa Atin ang Panalo" (lit.
 'Victory is Within Us') on May 25, a collaboration between OPM acts Bini, Flow G, SB19, and SunKissed Lola, with a separate music video solely performed by Bini for the same song released on June 25.
 The group also participated in the supermarket chain's thanksgiving concert on July 12 at the Araneta Coliseum.

 On May 28, the e-commerce company Shopee introduced Bini as its new brand ambassador as part of its effort to engage with the Filipino Gen Z market.
 On June 17, Filipino fast food chain Jollibee announced Bini as its new ambassador, coincided with the launch of a new cheeseburger item, held at Trinoma in Quezon City.
 As part of the endorsement, Jollibee released a limited edition "JolliBini Meals" menu that included 17 collectible photo cards, two for each member, and a special group photo card serving as a special fan meet ticket.
 The fan meeting with Bini was organized on September 15.
+A second “JolliBini Meals” collaboration was launched in July 2026, featuring a random collectible set that includes a member bag charm and special photocards.
 On August 12, cosmetic brand MAC Cosmetics revealed Bini as their new brand ambassador, coinciding with the release of a new product lineup.
 As part of the endorsement, the group made a special appearance at the brand's product launch event at the SM Mall of Asia Music Hall on August 30.